dannyjameswilliams/truncsm/README.md

 devtools::install_github("dannyjameswilliams/truncsm")
 ```

-## The Package
+## Overview

-The aim of the package is to provide straightfoward access to estimating parameters in a truncated setting.
+The aim of the R package is to provide straightfoward access to estimating parameters in a truncated setting.
 The idea is to minimise the difference between the gradient of the log density for the model pdf and the data pdf, with a function that describes behaviour at the boundary of the objective function.

 The functions `truncsm` and `sphere_sm` are the main feature of the package.
 Currently, you use the functions in the following way: